We won't replicate all the requirements here; there is a nice (and thorough) explanation of them on pages 27-35 of the Course Catalog.

 To graduate, you will need to complete 216 units—approximately 36 courses.
 (A "unit" is a component of one Lawrence University course; most courses are 6 units.)

-This means you'll generally take 9 courses each year, neatly divided into 3 courses for each of your 3 10-week terms (Fall, Winter, and Spring Term.
+This means you'll generally take 9 courses each year, neatly divided into 3 courses for each trimester (Fall, Winter, and Spring Terms).

 General Education requirements, which include:

 - Freshman Studies (two terms)

 - one course from each of Lawrence's four major divisions: fine arts, humanities, natural sciences, and social sciences

 Diversity Courses (two courses)

 - a global perspective (i.e., outside Europe and the U.S.)